maddouri/cmake-context-menu/README.md

 # Features

-* Launches CMake GUI from the currend folder's context menu
+* Launches CMake GUI from the current folder's context menu
 * Automatically sets the source and build directories

 # Supported File Managers